Business Etiquette - Gaining That Extra Edge

 The Skill of Making Small Talk

 There are four keys to remembering names.
-We will discuss and practice each of them.
+In this session, we will discuss and practice each of them.

 Making that Great First Impression